samanthavivonia/portfolio/HERO_IMG.md

 And that's it for the background image!
 We still have one more semantic class to create though, for the `h1` with your name in it.

-1. In your `style.css` document, create a new CSS rule-set selecting all elements with a class of `student-name`.
+1. In your `styles.css` document, create a new CSS rule-set selecting all elements with a class of `student-name`.
 1. In the CSS rule-set you created in the step above, add a `font-size` property with a value of `80px`.
     - The title in this section requires larger text than the default `h1` styling, so we are increasing it here.
 1. Below the above property, add a `background-color` property with a value of `#303b43`.